 Allen J. Thomas, Jr. , the ninth president, was elected in 1959, and continued in office until his decease in 1995.
 Mr. Thomas was employed by the bank for over 61 years.
 His years of service, including 36 years as president, is unparalleled in the history of the bank.
 He began as a clerk in 1934 and served as an Assistant-Cashier from 1949 until 1952 when he became executive vice-president.
 He served in this capacity until 1959 when he was elected president and chairman of the board.

-Robert A. Sherwood, the tenth and current president, was elected in 1995.
-Mr. Sherwood began employment with the bank in 1976 where he was employed as a teller and was soon promoted to assistant-cashier in 1977.
-He then served in the capacity of executive vice-president from 1983 until 1995.
-He has served on the board of directors since 1986.
-In 1995, Mr. Sherwood was elected president and chief executive officer.
-He is affiliated with the Northern Columbia County Rotary Club, and serves as a director on the boards of Columbia Economic Development Corporation, and the Center for Disability Services.
-Mr. Sherwood holds a graduate banking degree from the University of Texas.
+Robert A. Sherwood, the tenth president, was elected in 1995 and served as President & Chief Executive Officer of the Kinderhook Bank Corporation(the "Company") and National Union Bank of Kinderhook (the "Bank").
+He retired from senior management in December 2015.
+Mr. Sherwood began employment with the Bank in 1976 where he was employed as a teller and was soon promoted to assistant-cashier in 1977.
+He then served in the capacity of Executive Vice-President from 1983 until 1995.
+He has served on the Board of Directors since 1986.
+In 1995, Mr. Sherwood was elected President & Chief Executive Officer.
+He serves as a Director on the Boards of Columbia Economic Development Corporation, and the Center for Disability Services.
+Mr. Sherwood holds a graduate certificate in Community Bank Management from the University of Texas.

 || TOP ||